 - There is no need to include them in the VAT calculation – outside of scope

 Any VAT due can be reported to HMRC on a monthly or quarterly basis by completing the "VAT return" of the period.
 However, in some circumstances, the VAT compliance can be processed annually by benefiting of special arrangements.
 Furthermore, any VAT due from HMRC will be refunded to the business within six weeks from the end of the period.

 Also, there is a threshold, below which a business does not have to register a for VAT.
 These cases are related to activities where the annual turnover, reported in the fiscal year, is less than £ 85,000.
 Nevertheless, any business is obliged to register for VAT, when they carry on a trading volume over £ 85,000.

-WellTax's team offers consultancy solutions and support regarding the dealing with VAT and indirect taxation, providing planning, registration, refunds and monitoring of VAT and all indirect taxes relating to the businesses.
+WellTax’s team offers consultancy solutions and support in dealing with VAT, providing planning, registration, refunds and monitoring of VAT returns and all amendments and claims relating to businesses and self-employed.